jeanpaze/set-CSS-Filter/README.md

 ### element

-The DOM element or an array of DOM elements to set.
+The DOM element or a array of DOM elements to set.

 ### object